nodiesorg/pokt-stake-apps-script/README.md

 ### Usage

-1. **Execution**: Simply run the following command in the root directory:
+1. **Execution**: Simply run the following command in the root project directory and follow the prompts:

    ```bash
    npm run start